What makes a good photo for a portrait painting?

 Don’t resize the image, use original size ONLY.

 Don’t send Facebook photos, these have been downgraded by facebook, so they load quickly on facebook.
 All the fine details are lost.

-I hope this information helps with taking and choosing photos for your portrait commission, but if you have any more questions, please get in touch.
+I hope this information helps with taking and choosing photos for your portrait commission.
+Please enquire if you have any more questions.